 - Internal injuries

 Child Crossing Accidents:

 These types of accidents occur when a child is hit or run over by a school bus.
 It is estimated that two of every three children killed outside a school bus are struck by a bus, not another vehicle.
 This happens when a bus driver fails to account for all children boarding and exiting the bus, unexpectedly moves the bus, or simply fails to see a child in the roadway.

 Crossing arms are a recent safety device that protects children from injury.
 School bus crossing arms extend from the right side of the bus to a number of feet in front of the bus, which requires a child to cross the street a number of feet in front of the bus.
 This takes children out of the school bus driver’s blind spot.

 We focus on complex and technical cases for our clients.
-The Strom Law Firm, L.L.C. has experience in litigating accidents.
+The Strom Law Firm, L.L.C., has experience in litigating bus accidents and car accidents.
 We are here to help you evaluate and pursue claims stemming from accidents involving you or your family.
-If you have questions about a bus accident claim, contact us today for a free consultation (803) 252-4800.
+We also handle bus accident cases in Georgia.
+If you have questions about a bus accident claim, contact the bus accident lawyers at the Strom Law Firm today for a free consultation (803) 252-4800.